 - Anticonvulsant: A 2010 study conducted in rat models and published in the journal Epilepsia revealed that THCV may be able to reduce seizure activity in epileptic subjects.

-- Glucose regulation: Animal studies have shown that THCV has the potential to regulate glucose levels, which could be helpful in treating diabetes.
+- THCV, diabetes, and glucose regulation: Animal studies have shown that THCV has the potential to regulate glucose levels, which could be helpful in treating diabetes.
 A 2016 study that tested the effects of THCV and CBD on 62 subjects with type 2 diabetes found that THCV indeed has potential to treat symptoms of the disease by controlling glucose activity.

 - Bone health: THCV is one of several cannabinoids that may promote bone health and healing by acting at CB2 receptors in the bone marrow, according to a study published in 2007 by Calcified Tissue International.